By: Amanda Sandström Beijer

 ”And now I’m also superstitious, especially when I’m scared, like when I’m flying.
 I have this procedure with Vicky's nails to feel more at ease.”

-Watch the full Brutalismus 3000 interview here:
+Watch the full Brutalismus 3000 interview here or listen on Spotify.

 The procedure Theo refers to is pressing on one nail at a time until he pressed all ten of them.
 Prioritizing fun and each other is very important for both of them when it comes to work-life-balance.

 ”When people try to push us to take on more gigs, we’re just saying no. We’re not interested in living that kind of hectic life, and as we’re together we want to prioritize each other as well.”

 ”It’s funny though, as we kind of skipped the whole part of doing small gigs.
 The first gig we ever did was in Paris in front of 2000 people.
 And when you do a few big gigs, you’re not reliant to play all the time to be okay money-wise.
 Some DJ’s who’re doing 15-20 shows; I know what they earn and I simply don’t understand what they’re doing with all that money.”

 ”We would for example never take a gig on Halloween, no matter how big the fee would be.
 Because that’s Theo’s favorite holiday”, Victoria fills in.